Flood restoration works – roads

 Consultant GHD has completed designs to 85% for Byrrill Creek Bridge, Byangum Bridge on Kyogle Road over the Tweed River, and a major scour on Deards Bridge at Doon Doon Road.

-Consultant Bridge Knowledge is completing the 100% design drawings for a causeway replacement with a bridge towards the end of Rowlands Creek Road and a causeway replacement at the end of Doon Doon Road.
+Consultant Bridge Knowledge has completed design drawings for a causeway replacement with a bridge towards the end of Rowlands Creek Road and a causeway replacement at the end of Doon Doon Road.

 A causeway replacement on McConnell’s Road has design well-advanced.